mywebwork/gallery-extended/readme.txt

 == Description ==

 = This plugin is out of date!
-Please use standard WP functionality, which is now much more flexible than this plugin. =
+Please use native WP functionality, which is now much more flexible than this plugin. =

 With this plugin it is possible to put the part of the gallery in the post using start and stop attributes.